Academic Student Support Programs

 Title 38 United States Code 3679(e) School Compliance

 Students receiving educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post 9/11 GI Bill®* benefits, and who have submitted all qualifying documentation to receive the benefit to the Veterans Affairs team prior to the published term Census Day will have a payment hold placed on their account during the processing of the benefit.
 With the confirmation of eligibility, this hold allows attendance to all registered courses while the benefit is processed with the Department of Veterans Affairs.
 Qualifying documentation (to include a Certificate of Eligibility, Statement of Benefits obtained from Ebenefits, or VRE Authorization/Purchase Order) must be submitted online via the Certification Request Form once registered for classes.
-Students who receive Chapter 30, Montgomery GI Bill®, or Chapter 35, Dependents Education Assistance Program do not qualify for a payment hold through the Veterans Affairs office and are required to make payment arrangements or seek other funding opportunities to meet payment deadlines set in place by the Cashier’s Office.
+Students who receive Chapter 30, Montgomery GI Bill®, Montgomery GI Bill® - Selected Reserve, or Chapter 35, Dependents Education Assistance Program do not qualify for a payment hold through the Veterans Affairs office and are required to make payment arrangements or seek other funding opportunities to meet payment deadlines set in place by the Cashier’s Office.

 Further information may be found by visiting the Student Aid Office on the second floor of the Wimberly building, by reviewing our website, or by calling (409) 880-7198.